Catherine Neo

 Partner

-Catherine has assisted numerous clients that wish to establish a presence, or expand their presence, in Singapore successfully obtain the requisite licences.
-Her experience includes drafting and reviewing terms and conditions and account opening documentation.
+She has assisted numerous clients seeking to establish or expand their presence in Singapore to successfully obtain the requisite licences.
+She has also helped clients secure regulatory approvals for transactions involving regulated entities and businesses, including banks, insurers, fund managers, insurance brokers and moneylenders.
+Her experience further includes advising on ongoing conduct of business requirements, as well as drafting and reviewing terms and conditions and account opening documentation.

 Catherine graduated from the National University of Singapore with an LL.B.
 (Hons) degree in 2006 and was called to the Singapore Bar in 2007.
 She joined Allen & Gledhill in 2006 as a pupil and has been a Partner since 2014.